 Ongoing partnerships include performances at Boston Medical Center, Carnegie Hall’s Lullaby Project, a songwriting project with expecting mothers, and LifeSongs, a similar project with LGBTQ senior citizens.

-In Season 5, Palaver will facilitate a series of poetry workshops with patients at McLean Hospital.
+In Season 5, Palaver will facilitate a series of poetry workshops with members from the Patient/Family Advisory Council at McLean Hospital..
 Original spoken word collaborations will be presented at October’s concert series, "Sing to the Moon," centered around mental health awareness.
 Palaver will also partner with Maine College of Art as part of its Making Migration Visible exhibition.
 Similar to Season 4’s Seeking Sanctuary, this program will feature music and storytelling from immigrant communities new to Portland, Maine.

 For more information about our community engagement offerings, contact Community Engagement Director Josie Davis: email@example.com